 (Photo by Leon House)

 Kittiwake Dance Theatre is Newfoundland and Labrador’s only professional dance performance company.
 Under the artistic direction of Martin Vallée, our company of thirteen members performs a full season of ballet and contemporary ballet including touring across our province.
 Our current season consisted of tours and performances including Alice and More Wonderlands and The Nutcracker, all of which have been impacted by the pandemic.
-We are working hard to continue rehearsals and creation.
 We were excited to still hold our Summer Dance Intensive, at a smaller scale to allow for physical distancing.
 We also engaged in an exciting and innovative collaboration project with Neighbourhood Dance Works called Garden Dances.
-This fall, we are also presenting an 8-week Workshop Series offering classes in Kittiwake’s Nutcracker repertoire using the choreography of Artistic Director, Martin Vallée and classes in improvisation with contemporary dance.
+This fall, we also presented an 8-week Workshop Series offering classes in Kittiwake’s Nutcracker repertoire using the choreography of Artistic Director, Martin Vallée and classes in improvisation with contemporary dance.
+For the month of December, we have two exciting projects.
+One of which includes a collaboration with ArtsNL and their Art in the Time of Covid series with a piece titled Alone Together, created by Martin Vallée.
+We are extremely excited to continue the local holiday tradition of presenting The Nutcracker!
+We will be streaming right to your living room – bringing the magic to you at home this year!

 By emphasizing the creation and performance of original work, we expose audiences to vibrant, current and relevant dance and give creative, expressive platforms to choreographers.
 The more than one dozen pieces in Kittiwake’s current repertoire incorporate a variety of styles and subjects from the dramatic to the humorous and the traditional to the contemporary.
 Some works reflect our province’s rich history and cultural heritage.